Difference Between MPD and Schizophrenia

 Disorganized speech refers to phrases that have meanings only for the individual and may not exist in reality.
 The presence of any two of these symptoms is a hint that a person may have schizophrenia.

-Schizophrenic people usually have cognitive deficits such as slower processing speeds and memory problems, and causes of schizophrenia include brain differences, substance use, and environment.
+Schizophrenic people have cognitive deficits such as slower processing speeds and memory problems, and causes of schizophrenia include brain differences, substance use, and environment.

 The use of marijuana increases the risk of psychotic disorders.
 Exposure to viruses or malnutrition during pregnancy may be a cause of the disorder.

 Treatment of schizophrenia includes the use of antipsychotic medicines along with therapy.
-Schizophrenia hampers the day to day functioning of an individual.
+Schizophrenia hampers the day-to-day functioning of an individual.
 Thus, it is advisable to treat the disorder at the early signs of its presence.

 Main Differences Between MPD and Schizophrenia